Skip advert

 • May be expensive

-The Renault Megane has benefited greatly from its transition to running on electric power, being more compelling than its petrol predecessor had even been.
+The Renault Megane has benefited greatly from its transition to running on electric power, being more compelling than its petrol predecessor has ever been.
 The newly-named Megane E-Tech boasts a stylish design, a big boot and one of the slickest infotainment systems in its class.
-Partner this with a strong five-year warranty and the plug-in Megane may become a thorn in the side for rivals from Kia, Volkswagen and Smart.
+Partner this with a strong five-year warranty and the plug-in Megane has become a thorn in the side for rivals from Kia, Volkswagen and Smart that deserves your attention.

 Renault Megane E-Tech models, specs and alternatives